Medically reviewed by Drugs.com. Last updated on Sep 10, 2020.

 • Ovarian enlargement: May be accompanied by abdominal distention or abdominal pain and generally regresses without treatment within a few days or weeks after therapy discontinuation.
 If ovaries are abnormally enlarged, withhold therapy until ovaries return to pretreatment size; reduce clomiphene dose and duration of future cycles.

-• Ovarian hyperstimulation syndrome (OHSS): OHSS, an exaggerated response to ovulation induction therapy, is characterized by an increase in vascular permeability which causes a fluid shift from intravascular space to third space compartments (eg, peritoneal cavity, thoracic cavity) (ASRM 2008; SOGC-CFAS 2011).
-This syndrome may begin within 24 hours of treatment, but may become most severe 7 to 10 days after therapy (SOGC-CFAS 2011).
-OHSS is typically self-limiting with spontaneous resolution, although it may be more severe and protracted if pregnancy occurs (ASRM 2008).
+• Ovarian hyperstimulation syndrome (OHSS): OHSS is a rare exaggerated response to ovulation induction therapy (Corbett 2014; Fiedler 2012).
+This syndrome may begin within 24 hours of treatment but may become most severe 7 to 10 days after therapy (Corbett 2014).
 Symptoms of mild/moderate OHSS may include abdominal distention/discomfort, diarrhea, nausea, and/or vomiting.
-Severe OHSS symptoms may include abdominal pain that is severe, acute respiratory distress syndrome, anuria/oliguria, ascites, dyspnea, hypotension, nausea/vomiting (intractable), pericardial effusions, tachycardia, or thromboembolism.
-Decreased creatinine clearance, hemoconcentration, hypoproteinemia, elevated liver enzymes, elevated WBC, and electrolyte imbalances may also be present (ASRM 2008; Fiedler 2012; SOGC-CFAS 2011).
-If severe OHSS occurs, stop treatment and consider hospitalizing the patient (ASRM 2008; SOGC-CFAS 2011).
-Treatment is primarily symptomatic and includes fluid and electrolyte management, analgesics, and prevention of thromboembolic complications (ASRM 2008; SOGC-CFAS 2011).
-The ascitic, pleural, and pericardial fluids may be removed if needed to relieve symptoms (eg, pulmonary distress or cardiac tamponade) (ASRM 2008; SOGC-CFAS 2011).
-Women with OHSS should avoid pelvic examination and/or intercourse (ASRM 2008; SOGC-CFAS 2011).
+Severe OHSS symptoms may include severe abdominal pain, anuria/oliguria, ascites, severe dyspnea, hypotension, or nausea/vomiting (intractable).
+Decreased creatinine clearance, hemoconcentration, hypoproteinemia, elevated liver enzymes, elevated WBC, and electrolyte imbalances may also be present (ASRM 2016; Corbett 2014; Fiedler 2012).
+Treatment is primarily symptomatic and includes fluid and electrolyte management, analgesics, and prevention of thromboembolic complications (ASRM 2016; SOGC-CFAS 2011).

 • Visual disturbances: Blurring or other visual symptoms can occur; symptoms may increase with higher doses or duration of therapy and in some cases may be irreversible.
+These visual disturbances may render some activities to be more hazardous than normal (eg, operating machinery or driving).
 Patients with visual disturbances should discontinue therapy and receive prompt ophthalmic evaluation.

 • Ovarian cancer: Prolonged use may increase the risk of borderline or invasive ovarian cancer.